lmcmind85/NotSoBasicArduino-1/README.md

 ### Description & Code

-The goal is to make the LED blink, then blink faster and faster when I press the button.
+The goal is when I press the button  the LED will blink and then blink faster and faster.
 When I let go of the button, the blinking stops and resets the blink speed to 1 second.

 ```C++